autowarefoundation/autoware/ros/src/computing/planning/motion/packages/waypoint_follower/nodes/mpc_follower/README.md

 ## vehicle model type

-- kinematics : kinematics model with steering 1d-order delay
+- kinematics : bicycle kinematics model with steering 1st-order delay
-- kinematics_no_delay : kinematics model without steering delay
+- kinematics_no_delay : bicycle kinematics model without steering delay
-- dynamics : dynamics model considering slip angle
+- dynamics : bicycle dynamics model considering slip angle

+The `kinematics` model are being used as default.
+Please see the reference[1] for more detail.

 # how to tune MPC parameters

 1. Set appropriate vehicle kinematics parameters `wheelbase`, `steering_gear_ratio`, and `steer_lim_deg`.
 These values give a vehicle information to the controller for path following.
 Errors in these values cause fundamental tracking error.
-Whether these values are correct can be confirmed by compareing the angular velocity obtained from the model (`/mpc_follower/debug/angvel_from_steer`) and the actual angular velocity (such as `/estimate_twist/angular/z`).
+Whether these values are correct can be confirmed by comparing the angular velocity obtained from the model (`/mpc_follower/debug/angvel_from_steer`) and the actual angular velocity (such as `/estimate_twist/angular/z`).

 2. Set appropriate vehicle dynamics parameters of `steering_tau`, which is approximated delay from steering angle command to actual steering angle.

 3. Set `weight_steering_input` = 1.0, `weight_lat_error` = 0.1, and other weights to 0.
 If the vehicle oscillates when driving with low speed, set `weight_lat_error` smaller.

 4. Adjust other weights.
-One of the simple way for turning is to increase `weight_lat_error` until oscillation occurs.
+One of the simple way for tuning is to increase `weight_lat_error` until oscillation occurs.
 If the vehicle is unstable with very small `weight_lat_error`, increase terminal weight :  `weight_terminal_lat_error` and `weight_terminal_heading_error` to improve tracking stability.
  Larger `prediction_horizon` and smaller `prediction_sampling_time` is effective for tracking performance, but it is a trade-off between computational costs.
 Other parameters can be adjusted like below.
  - `weight_lat_error`: Reduce lateral tracking error.
 This acts like P gain in PID.